Gremlins: Legacy

-The film not only spawned the sequel, Gremlins 2: The New Batch, and an advertisement for British Telecom, but is believed to have been the inspiration for several unrelated films about small monsters.
-These include Ghoulies, Troll, Hobgoblins, and Munchies.
+The film not only spawned the sequel and an advertisement for British Telecom, but is believed to have been the inspiration for several unrelated films about small monsters.
+These include Ghoulies, Troll, Hobgoblins and Munchies.

-In music, the Scottish post-rock band Mogwai are named after the film's creatures: as for the reason why the band chose this as their name, their guitarist, Stuart Braithwaite, has stated that "it has no significant meaning and we always intended on getting a better one, but like a lot of other things we never got round to it".
+In music, the Scottish post-rock band Mogwai is named after the film's creatures: as for the reason why the band chose this as their name, their guitarist, Stuart Braithwaite, has stated that "it has no significant meaning and we always intended on getting a better one, but like a lot of other things we never got round to it".
 Welsh singer and songwriter Rod Thomas performs under the name Bright Light Bright Light, which is a direct quote from the film.